 The methods DFT+U and van der Waals correction, which we learned from the previous weekly tip, correct the correlation part of exchange-correlation potential.
 Meanwhile, the hybrid functional corrects the exchange part.

 The hybrid functional, such as PBE0, B3LYP, and HSE, was known as the high-accuracy correction method of exchange-correlation energy .
 It has higher accuracy than the GGA method as it mixes the Fock exchange to the exchange-correlation functional of GGA when describing electronic structure .
 In this time, the exchange energy approximation of GGA and HF is mixed in a different method according to the kind of hybrid functional.
 Unlike the GGA, the hybrid functional has a long-range interaction effect because the Fock exchange describes some part of the long-range interaction.

 The hybrid functional not only corrects the total energy of materials but also serves useful in obtaining the correct electronic structure.
 In particular, it can almost solve the bandgap underestimation, which is the fundamental error of GGA .
 GGA always estimates a smaller bandgap than it actually is, while Hartree-Fock always estimates larger than it actually is.
 Therefore, the hybrid functional that mixes them at an optimal ratio can effectively reduce the bandgap estimation error.

 However, the hybrid functional consume a lot of calculation resource than GGA.

-In this weekly tip, we will find out the difference between GGA and hybrid functional regarding electronic structure and calculation time through density of states (DOS).
+In this weekly tip, we will find out the difference between GGA and hybrid functional regarding electronic structure and calculation time through the density of states (DOS).